nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Mark a player as absent: `unmark`

+Mark the attendance of players in a team as absent for a specific training date or competition.

+Format: `unmark T/TEAM i/INDEX_SCHEDULE P/PLAYER [P/MORE_PLAYERS]​`
+* Mark all players with the specified PLAYER_NAME as absent for the event with index number INDEX_SCHEDULE on the schedule.
+* The index **must be a positive integer 1, 2, 3.**

+Example:
+* `unmark T/Jiayous i/1 P/Budaha P/john` marks Budaha Arda and John Doe as absent for the event with schedule index 1.

 ### Tagging a player by their position: `tag`

 Tag a player by their position.
 Position includes: Point Guard (PG), Shooting Guard(SG), Small Forward(SF),